A Patient’s Guide to Meniscal Surgery

 What happens after meniscal surgery?

 Meniscal surgery is done on an outpatient basis.
-Patients go home the same day as the surgery.
+Patients go home on the same day as the surgery.
 The portals are covered with surgical strips, and the knee may be wrapped in an elastic bandage.

 Crutches may be used after meniscal surgery.
 They may only be needed for one to two days after a simple meniscectomy.
 Dr. Kiritsis will specify how much weight can be borne after meniscal repair or allograft transplant.
 Patients having meniscal repair are usually told not to place any weight on the foot for four to six weeks after surgery.
 After a transplant procedure, most patients are instructed to touch only the toes of the operated leg on the ground for four to six weeks.